Bendtsen Design Associates is seeking an industrial/furniture designer to join its team in Vancouver, Canada. (more…)

-Go Modern is seeking a sales designer to join its team in London. (more…)
+Studio Klass is seeking a junior industrial/furniture designer to join its team in Milan. (more…)

-Claudio Bellini is seeking a senior designer to join its practice in Milan, Italy. (more…)
+Substance is seeking a product designer to join its team in Hong Kong or Bali, Indonesia. (more…)

 Sebastian Cox is an English studio made up of designers, makers and environmentalists based in London.
 Having trained as a furniture designer and craftsman, Cox founded his zero-waste workshop and studio in 2010, which is now led by husband and wife Sebastian and Brogan Cox.